-The Company has administration in Canada and operations in the U.S. and is exposed to foreign exchange risk due to fluctuations in the U.S. dollar and Canadian dollar.
-Foreign exchange risk arises from financial assets and liabilities denominated in currency other than the U.S. dollar.
-A change of 1% in the CAD/USD exchange rate would impact loss and comprehensive loss by \$64,000.
+The table below summarizes the net monetary assets and liabilities held in foreign currencies:

+A change of 1% in the CAD/USD exchange rate would impact loss and comprehensive loss by \$65,724.
 The Company has not entered into any agreements or purchased any foreign currency hedging instruments to hedge possible currency risks at this time.
 Management believes the foreign exchange risk derived from currency conversions is not significant, and therefore, does not hedge its foreign exchange risk.